AbSPORU is dedicated to transforming health outcomes in Alberta through Patient-Oriented Research (POR).

 AbSPORU provides expertise in Data and Services, Capacity Development (Training), Patient Engagement and Knowledge Translation to support this important change.

-The Training & Events Team develop training and opportunities to build stakeholder capacity to engage in Patient-Oriented Research.
+The Capacity Development Team develop training and opportunities to build stakeholder capacity to engage in Patient-Oriented Research.
 Our POR stakeholders include patients, families, community partners, researchers, students, clinicians, and policy-makers.

 Canadian Institutes of Health Research (CIHR) initiated a Strategy for Patient-Oriented Research SUPPORT Units across Canada.
 CIHR’s goals were to more directly involve patients and their families in determining priorities for health research as well as participating in the research itself.